 As a small startup company, we always put the health and wellbeing of our staff first and we’ve learned a few things along the way which are really important for keeping our staff motivated with the intention of creating a positive and exciting office culture that all our staff want to be a part of, from perfecting the coffee grind so our employees can drink great coffee for free to shooting nerf guns across the office to promote a playful and fun environment.

-In this post, we’ve outlined 8 office wellness hacks which are curated specifically to help you think about other ways to keep your staff happy and motivated and improve productivity (and hopefully your bottom line along with it!) in the workplace.
+In this post, we’ve outlined how to implement 8 office wellness hacks in the workplace which are curated specifically to help you think about other ways to keep your staff happy and motivated and improve productivity (and hopefully your bottom line along with it!)

 Having air con and heating systems running all day long and cooping up employees in small cubicles without access to natural light can create a dark and stale environment.
 In a Human Spaces Report, it was found that people who are exposed to natural light have a 15% higher level of wellbeing than those who work in environments devoid of nature.
 It can feel unavoidable in certain weather conditions and seasons but it's good to be conscious that fresh air can help boost mood and productivity and ensure at times when fresh air and sunlight may be less accessible (like winter for example) that solutions are put in place to help employees achieve those.
 Ensure there is a source of fresh air and natural light for your employees; whether you have windows which can be opened or a balcony / rooftop space where your staff and head to get some fresh air and work in the shade with their laptop if they want to.